SBA Loan Programs

 SBA 7(a) Guaranty Loan Program

 The typical 7(a) borrower profile is an existing business, although startups are eligible.
-For each owner, 20% or more of the business, personal credit must be satisfactory (no recent bankruptcies).
-Personal credit score must meet lender's minimum requirement.
+For each owner of the company, 20% or more must be satisfactory personal credit (no recent bankruptcies).
+The lender's minimum requirement for a good score will depend on what they're looking for in their borrowers- but it shouldn't have been too hard to get approved if you follow these guidelines!

 Lender: Banks and Credit Unions